Our dogs spend a lot of time sleeping. It’s essential for their health, but how do we know what is normal? How much sleep do dogs need?

 Even if you aren’t in a position to play fetch, you can engage your dog in a game of ‘find it.’
 Hiding a few treats around the house and allowing your dog to sniff them out is an exciting and stimulating challenge for your dog.

 If you are at work most of the day, then getting a friend or relative that can pop in can also help alleviate boredom for your dog.
 Or you can go all the way and get your dog a subscription to their own TV channel.

 If there’s a drastic change to your dog’s sleep patterns, it may be a warning sign that something is wrong.
 There are various medical conditions that cause a dog to become lethargic and need to sleep more often, including;

 Other factors can also contribute to a sleepy dog.
 It’s a natural part of a dog’s aging that senior dogs need to sleep more.
 Also, if you’ve had a bad night, then your dog is likely to have had one as well, so maybe catching up on some much-needed Z’s.

 How much sleep do dogs need?

 So if your dog is asleep, leave them to it.
-If you are worried or concerned about your dog’s sleeping habits, especially if you have noticed a dramatic change, then do contact your vet who can give them a check up and put your mind at rest.
+If you are worried or concerned about your dog’s sleep habits, especially if you have noticed a dramatic change, then do contact your veterinarian, who can give them a check-up and put your mind at rest.